smjonas/lua-dev.nvim/README.md

 ## ⭐ Acknowledgment

-- docs for options and functions are based on the work of [vim-lsp](https://github.com/prabirshrestha/vim-lsp)
+abdocs for options and functions are based on the work of [vim-lsp](https://github.com/prabirshrestha/vim-lsp)